-When we set out and built an entire wall, it was clear that each team had a different idea.
+When we set out and built an entire map, it was clear that each team had a different idea.
 Once they were able to list each card across the map, teams merged ideas, worked on the initial idea and framed the entire product.

 Once the ideas had been merged, expanded and realised, the team was able to expand their understanding to a shared understanding.

 The team were then able to split up their design into a minimum viable product that successfully achieved the desired outcome.

 Sadly, it was realised that months had been wasted on planning features of a project with no compatiblity with the rest of the team.

 Fortunately, when creating their product on FeatureMap (even linking with remote team members across the world) they were able to hash out a new plan and deliever well within time.

 When starting with FeatureMap, it doesn’t matter if you are mid project, or at the start of a new journey.

 Mapping out the entire product, even at a high level macro level will help your entire team progress forward.